MSE News

 To identify those households eligible for automatic payment, the Government used a combination of so-called 'Meter Point Administration Numbers' – which are used to identify individual electricity supply points – along with census data and data on the number of households without a gas meter point.

-The Government provided this list to all the UK electricity suppliers, who have then used this to pay the £200 alternative fuel payment to eligible households.
+The Government provided this list to all the UK electricity suppliers, which have then used this to pay the £200 alternative fuel payment to eligible households.
 Some households have not been included on this list in error, and therefore the electricity suppliers have been unable to make the payment to all those eligible.
 In which case, you must now apply through the online Government portal.
 We've got the details of how to do this below.

 If you've not got the payment, but think you're eligible, you can now apply to get it - the deadline is 31 May